cognitedata/neat/docs/data-modeling-lifecycle/tutorial-1-knowledge-acquisition.md

 ## DMS Architect: Alice

 ### Implementing the Enterprise Data Model in CDF
-Neat supports exporting a data model to CDF either using an `AssetLoader` or `DMSLoader`.
-The `AssetLoader` is used to load the data model into the classical `AssetHierarchy` in CDF, while the `DMSLoader` is used to load the data model into the new Data Modeling Service (DMS) in CDF.
-The `DMSLoader` is the recommended way to load the data model into CDF, as it supports more advanced features such as defining dependencies between data.
-In this tutorial, we will focus on the `DMSLoader`.

 Once David has defined the enterprise data model, Alice will implement it in CDF.
 The focus of Alice is to make sure that the enterprise data model is implemented in CDF in a way that accounts for the expected usage of the data.
 For example, she needs to define how the data is stored and what properties are indexed for fast queries.
 In addition, she decides